NarutoOp/Movie-Master/README.md

 # Movie-Master
  It is a Machine Learning project based on collaborative filtering and Second Algorithm is Content Based.
+This is desktop Application made for recommending movie to users

 [![ForTheBadge winter-is-coming](http://ForTheBadge.com/images/badges/winter-is-coming.svg)](https://github.com/NarutoOp)